-'Swan Song' Debut on Apple TV+ on December 17
+'Swan Song' Debuts on Apple TV+ on December 17

 Swan Song will be released on December 17 on Apple TV+ and in theaters.
 The film stars Mahershala Ali, Naomi Harris, and Glenn Close.
 It is written and directed by Benjamin Cleary.

-‘Swang Song’ Coming to Apple TV+
+‘Swan Song’ Coming to Apple TV+

-Mr. Ali plays a husband a father suffering from a chronic illness.
+Mr. Ali plays a husband and a father suffering from a chronic illness.
 Ms. Close offers up an alternative.
 Awkwafina, real name Nora Lum, also features in the cast.

 The official trailer for the movie was released Thursday: